shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 })(RestaurantsPage);
 ```

-Notice that we've used `headerTitle` as a value for `FormControl`, which will be set on the initial settings page load to `RESTAURANTS` as we defined that default settings.
+Notice that we've used `headerTitle` as a value for `FormControl`, which will be set to `RESTAURANTS` on the initial settings page load as defined in default settings.

 Only thing left to do is to update the client side.
 Every screen that is being opened by shortcut, will get 4 props:
 `children`: screen components of nested shortcuts,